mantidproject/mantid/docs/source/techniques/ReflectometryILL.rst

 A very basic data reduction would include a direct and a reflected beam measurement of the sample at one angle position, follow the following steps:

 #.
-Preprocessing of direct and reflected beams in :ref:`ReflectometryILLConvertToQ <algm-ReflectometryILLConvertToQ>`
+Preprocessing of direct and reflected beams in :ref:`ReflectometryILLPreProcess <algm-ReflectometryILLPreProcess>`

 #.
 Summing of foreground for both direct and reflected beams in :ref:`ReflectometryILLSumForeground <algm-ReflectometryILLSumForeground>`